dotkernel/api-documentation/docs/book/v4/tutorials/token-authentication.md

 In order to protect specific resources, clients need to be authenticated with user/admin roles.
 These roles are identified from the access token sent via the `Authorization` header.

-When DotKernel API receives a request, it tries to read the access token.
+When Dotkernel API receives a request, it tries to read the access token.

 If it does not find an access token, client has `guest` role: